 - Vaccination of children

 With the US and other countries already vaccinating those over 16, we are one step away from vaccinating kids and children in other countries as well.
-Authorizations are at the gates (and studies are in the pipeline) for the age group And 12 15 years and also younger .
-The head of BioNTech, Ugur Sahin, Has announced "Positive (but preliminary) results of the study at the end of March, for children between the ages of 12 and 15".
+Authorizations are at the gates (and the studies are in the pipeline) for the age group And 12 15 years and also younger .
+The head of BioNTech, Ugur Sahin, Has announced "Positive (but preliminary) results from the study at the end of March, for children aged 12 to 15."